geektechniquestudios/FakeEventViewer/README.md

 -The scammer will be presented with a series of unintelligible captchas that involve matching and writing

--After failing many captchas, a modality window pops up telling them that Event Viewer is locked, refusing to let them click on anything else; they must click on an icon to contiue.
+-After failing many captchas, a modal window pops up telling them that Event Viewer is locked, refusing to let them click on anything else; they must click on an icon to contiue.
 That icon links to indeed.com India with the phrase "literally anything" cued in the search box.

 ---